omaraflak/omaraflak.github.io/markdown/genetic.md

 :title: Genetic Algorithms
-:description: A genetic algorithm running in the browser.
+:description: A genetic algorithm running in the browser
 :year: 2022
 :month: 10
 :day: 9